 Spacious enough for families, six person tents also offer a luxurious camping option for two people.

-If you want a tent that you can sleep in, store your kit in and hang out in during bad weather, this is the size you want to be looking at.
+If you want a tent that you can sleep in, store your camping gear and hang out during bad weather, a 6 person tent is the size you want to be looking at.

-We’ve scoured hundreds of reviews to come up with a 6-person tent to suit every camper, and here they are!
+We’ve scoured hundreds of reviews to come up with the best 6-person tent options to suit every camper…

 Best 6 Person Tent Comparison